zaiisao/Documentation/en/Interactive Broadcast/start_live_android.md

 ### 4. Initialize RtcEngine

-Create and initialize the RtcEngine object before calling any other Agora APIs.
+Create and initialize the `RtcEngine` object before calling any other Agora APIs.

 In the `string.xml` file, replace `agora_app_id` with your App ID.
-Call the `create` method and pass in the App ID to initialize the RtcEngine object.
+Call the `create` method and pass in the App ID to initialize the `RtcEngine` object.

-You can also listen for callback events, such as when the local user joins the channel, and when the first video frame of a broadcaster is decoded.
+You can also listen for callback events, such as when the local user joins the channel, and when the first video frame of a host is decoded.
 Do not implement UI operations in these callbacks.

 ```java
 private RtcEngine mRtcEngine;